-$WCET(t, P) = \infty$ prevents t from being allocated on P. Such allocation constraints are meant to represent hardware platform constraints, such as the positioning of sensors and actuators, or designer-imposed placement constraints.
+Note that the WCET information may implicitly define absolute allocation constraints, as $WCET(t, P) = \infty$ prevents t from being allocated on P. Such allocation constraints are meant to represent hardware platform constraints, such as the positioning of sensors and actuators, or designer-imposed placement constraints.
 Relative allocation constraints can also be defined, under the form of task groups which are subsets of T_D .
-The tasks of a task group must be allocated
+The tasks of a task group must be allocated on the same processor.
+Task groups are necessary in the representation of mode-dependent task durations, as presented in Section 4.1.3 (to avoid task migrations).
+They are also needed in the transformations of Section 5.

 Our task model allows the representation of both preemptive and non-preemptive tasks.
-The preemptability information is represented for each task τ by the flag is_preemptive(τ).
+The preemptability information is represented for each task τ by the flag $is_preemptive(\tau)$.
 To simplify the presentation of our algorithms, we make in this paper two simplifying assumptions: that bus communications are non-interruptible and that preemption and partition context switch costs are negligible.